 What is the Community Foundation?Get to know the Community Foundation

-The Foundation’s concept is elegant in its simplicity and powerful in its practical ability to channel collective community investments for continuous community good.
-The Community Foundation makes it easy for donors to create new or transfer existing endowment funds for whatever purpose that interests them, including discretionary funds that allow the Community Foundation to address changing needs of the community now, and for years to come.
+The Community Foundation makes it easy for donors to create new or transfer existing endowment funds for whatever purpose that interests them, including unrestricted funds that allow the Community Foundation to address changing needs of the community now, and for years to come.

 The Community Foundation enables donors to become architects of our community’s future by: